 VicREN is a primary care, practice-based research and education network.
 VicREN enables us to facilitate collaborative research in primary care settings.
 We can provide various levels of assistance.
 Contact VicREN for pricing and service enquiries:

-Consulting advice for researchers intending to undertake research in the primary care setting, this includes designing studies for the unique environment of general practice, methodological advice around recruitment of GPs/practices and patients, and creation of appropriate recruitment materials and advertisements.
+Our collaborators benefit from our research expertise including designing studies for the unique general practice environment, providing methodological advice around recruitment of GPs/practices and patients, and creation of appropriate recruitment materials and advertisements.

 Advertising/promoting studies through the distribution and promotion in regular e-bulletins and notices to GPs, practice managers, practice nurses and broader primary care organisations.